Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Variadics

-Here's a function that calculates the sum of a variadic amount of numbers.
+Here's a function that calculates the sum of an arbitrary amount of numbers.

 ```lua
 local function addLotsOfNumbers(...)